 This sheek new restaurant (opened in Feb 2018) is a fab addition to the town of Dénia and lucky for us vegans, the owner is more than happy to embrace the vegan world too.
 In the two times I dined there (once for breakfast and once for dinner) the staff were more than happy to adapt dishes for me, which were delicious and beautifully presented.
 Not only this, but the owner has told us of two new vegan dishes that they will be adding to the tapas menu in the near future.

-Recommendation: Spinach and mushroom tapas dishes.
+Recommendation: Their vegan big breakfast!
+Also their spinach and mushroom tapas dishes.

 This fantastic pizzeria is a favourite amongst my friends.
 This wonderful pizzeria, located just behind the indoor market on Carrer Magallanes, are more that happy to ensure their pizza base is vegan and serve their yummy pizza’s without cheese.
 Perfect for anyone who loves pizza!
 (Next we’ll have to convince them to use vegan cheese – my next goal!)